FTA launches logistics industry's Brexit manifesto

 “Our members, who manage, operate and consign the majority of road, rail, sea and air freight to and from the UK, need assurances that taxation on the sector, in the form of fuel duty, will be cut by 3p per litre to encourage increased trading opportunities,” continues Hookham.
 “The industry employs 2.54 million people in the UK and it is crucial that our members continue to have access to the best skills, wherever they come from.
 And finally, we call on the government to ensure that, whenever possible, opportunities for regulatory simplification are properly assessed before implementation, and there should be a smooth transition before any changes come into force.”

-A full copy of the FTA’s Brexit manifesto is now available on line at www.fta.co.uk.
-And issues raised in it, as well as the opinions of those looking to establish trading links with the UK post Brexit, will be debated at a unique conference, “Keep Britain Trading”, which will be hosted by the FTA on 15 March at the Queen Elizabeth II Conference Centre.
+A full copy of the FTA’s Brexit manifesto is now available.
+Issues raised in it, as well as the opinions of those looking to establish trading links with the UK post Brexit, will be debated at a unique conference, “Keep Britain Trading”, which will be hosted by the FTA on 15 March at the Queen Elizabeth II Conference Centre.
 Full details of the event, which includes a keynote address by Minister of State at the Department for Exiting the European Union, The Rt Hon David Jones MP, can be found at http://www.fta.co.uk/events/Keep-Britain-Trading.html

 FTA Press Office